 Mistake: Packing Everything You Own

-Don’t make the assumption that everything in your current home needs to be brought with you to your new one.
+Don’t assume that everything in your current home needs to be brought with you to your new one.
 There are bound to be things that you no longer need or use, so there’s no point in packing these items up and bringing them with you.
-This will create more work for you when you arrive at your new home and have to waste energy unpacking items that you don’t need.
+This will create more work for you when you arrive at your new home and waste energy unpacking items you don’t need.
 Before you start putting your belongings in boxes, sort through everything and take out anything that you don’t need to bring with you.

 Mistake: Using Alternative Packing Materials

-Moving can be expensive, so it’s understandable that some people try to cut costs by not buying packing materials.
-But, you should never try to use alternative packing materials that you find around your house instead of cardboard boxes, bubble wrap, and other supplies.
+Moving can be expensive, so, understandably, some people try to cut costs by not buying packing materials.
+But, it would help if you never tried to use alternative packing materials that you find around your house instead of cardboard boxes, bubble wrap, and other supplies.
 Packing materials are designed to keep your belongings as safe as possible during the move.
-Other items, such as blankets, newspaper, and garbage bags, are not.
-If you care about keeping your items in good condition, stick to traditional packing materials instead of trying to cut corners.
+Other items, such as blankets, newspapers, and garbage bags, are not.
+If you care about keeping your items in good condition, stick to traditional packing materials instead of cutting corners.

 Mistake: Using Vague Labels

 Be specific when labeling the outside of each box that you pack.
 You may think that you will remember what you meant by “miscellaneous kitchen” when you get to your new home, but you probably won’t.
-Don’t spend the first night in your new home digging through boxes looking for something.
-Plan ahead by using labels that clearly describe what is inside each box.
+Don’t spend the first night in your new home digging through boxes looking for something—plan by using labels that clearly describe what is inside each box.